-The master programme in Applied Statistics at Trier University focusses on modern applied methods of statistics.
+The master's programme in Applied Statistics at Trier University focusses on modern applied methods of statistics.
 Due to the Economic and Social Statistics Department’s main research priorities, a special emphasis is on computational survey statistics.
 Thereby, the programme mainly caters to the ever evolving demands in the fields of institutional and official statistics.
 Consequently, Trier University was the first German university to offer the EU certificate European Master in Official Statistics (EMOS).
-Through its structure, the master programme ensures that students are not only trained in statistics, but also get insights into subject matters like economics, social sciences, etc., creating a multidisciplinary environment.
+Through its structure, the master's programme ensures that students are not only trained in statistics, but also get insights into subject matters like economics, social sciences, etc., creating a multidisciplinary environment.
 Graduates are thus able to fine-tune their profile to their desired future work.
 This ability is further enhanced by a collaboration with the University of Bamberg and Freie Universität Berlin that ensures a broad spectrum of lectures from which students may choose.
 An international double master’s degree with the University of Pisa as well as studying abroad using ERASMUS funding are possible.
 Double master’s degrees in combination with Business Mathematics, Data Science, Economics, and Economic Sociology provide further possibilities for students to shape their individual study profile.

-"A hallmark of the Master in Applied Statistics is the close relationship between teachers and students.
+"A hallmark of the Master of Science in Applied Statistics, is the close relationship between teachers and students.
 Everyone is encouraged to reach their potential.
 Despite of the fact that the programme is organised by just one chair, its cooperation with Berlin and Bamberg makes it possible to explore a variety of subjects.
 One very special aspect of the programme is the existence of a high performance computing cluster which allows students to gather experience with computationally intensive projects and simulations."

 Nassim Badaoui (Germany)

 Data science is becoming a key concept/competency for large private businesses, public institutions, and research.
 While it is not easy to define data science in a few words, data science deals with the methods and tools needed to analyse (large amounts of) data and draw actionable conclusions from the results gained in the process.
-These methods and tools (covering big data and their analysis, data modelling, machine learning, and simulation methods) are located at the intersection of three subjects: informatics, mathematics, and statistics.
+These methods and tools (big data analysis, data modelling, machine learning, and simulation methods) are located at the intersection of three subjects: informatics, mathematics, and statistics.
 Consequently, this new master's programme at Trier University is jointly taught by lecturers from the fields of informatics, mathematics, and statistics (where other data science programmes typically only cover one or two of these fields).
 This ensures that graduates will have a broad knowledge of the discipline and will be able to approach actual problems from different angles.
 They will also be trained to be life-long learners, able to rapidly adapt to changing demands in their working environments.

 In the first semester of this multidisciplinary programme, propaedeutics courses make sure that students coming from different study backgrounds will be able to successfully follow the programme.
 State-of-the-art e-learning concepts (e.g. flipped classrooms, electronic tutorials, etc.) engage students and offer additional flexibility regarding learning periods.
 A small research project is a compulsory part of the programme.
 During this project, students will apply their acquired knowledge to real world problems and learn to approach these problems with scientific methods.
 The project also serves to strengthen the students' soft skills.